 Egor Sokolov is a Toronto-based visual designer.
 Through his use of digital and analog mediums, including intaglio, silkscreen, letterpress, installation, typography, editorial, and packaging, he explores themes of memory, transition, change, reconnection, and stability.

 Sarah is a recent graduate of OCAD University Graphic Design, specialized in Strategic Branding, Visual Identity, and Packaging Design.
 With a heart for illustration and photography, Sarah expresses her idea through the intersection of design and art.
 She believes in developing visual solutions of real emotional connection.

 Nadine Arseneault is currently working on her Masters of Design at York University.
-She combines more than 2 decades of experience in editorial design and a new certificate in Marketing from University of Toronto – School of Continuing Studies.
-Also working on certificates in Digital Marketing Management and Brand Journalism/Multimedia Storytelling at Univeristy of Toronto – School of Continuing Studies.
-She is principal at Bakersfield Visual Communications Inc. specializing in publications design and social media strategy for education institutions, business associations and publishers.
+She combines more than 2 decades of experience in editorial design and a new certificate in Marketing from the University of Toronto – School of Continuing Studies.
+Also working on certificates in Digital Marketing Management and Brand Journalism/Multimedia Storytelling at the University of Toronto – School of Continuing Studies.
+She is principal at Bakersfield Visual Communications Inc. specializing in publications design and social media strategy for education institutions, business associations, and publishers.

 Jesse King is an emerging Aboriginal artist based in Toronto, Canada.
 He recently completed an undergraduate photography degree at OCAD University.
 Jesse is now pursuing his Master degree in Design at York University.
 His work frequently explores the many facets of identity, including discussions of queerness, gender, and the importance of cultural representation and how artwork is so closely tied to the very core of culture.
 Jesse’s work has been exhibited internationally in Berlin, Germany and Tampere, Finland.
 His work has been printed in several independent publications including fashion magazines such as Wonderland Magazine.